-The SINReM Master programme educates students to find sustainable solutions across the entire raw materials value chain.
+The International Master of Science in Sustainable and Innovative Natural Resource Management (SINReM) educates students to develop sustainable solutions across the entire raw materials value chain.
 From resource exploration to sustainable extraction processes and the development of more sustainable materials and recycling, students are taught to find new solutions that work towards the achievement of a circular economy.

 Our three partner universities bring together a combination of expertise that makes up the entire raw materials value chain.
-Several industry partners were also involved in setup of the programme, delivering their insights for the development of a new type of professional that has a mission to bring more sustainability into the raw materials sector.
+We maintain close links with industry partners, delivering their insights for the development of a new type of professional that has a mission to bring more sustainability into the raw materials sector.

-Within the SINReM Master programme, Uppsala University delivers extensive knowledge on the exploration of rare georesources.
+Uppsala University delivers extensive knowledge on the exploration of rare georesources.
 It also focuses on innovation management and entrepreneurship training.
 TU Bergakademie Freiberg offers its proficiency in sustainable and environmentally friendly extraction technologies.
-Ghent University contributes through its leading expertise on environmental science and technologies and recovery of resources from waste and sustainability assessment.
+Ghent University contributes through its leading expertise in the circular economy, environmental science and technology, recovery of resources from waste, and sustainability assessment.

 Uppsala University is the Nordic region’s oldest university, founded in 1477 and ranked among the top 100 universities in the world.

-Uppsala have more than 40,000 students and nearly 5,000 researchers and teachers conduct world-leading research within a wide range of courses.
+Uppsala University has more than 40,000 students and nearly 5,000 researchers and teachers conduct world-leading research within a wide range of disciplines.

-Uppsala Municipality is also 2018’s global winner in WWF:s international One Planet City Challenge!
-Uppsala were rewarded thanks to the cross-sector sustainability interventions and a strong focus on sustainable mobility solutions.
+Uppsala municipality is also 2018’s global winner in WWF’s international One Planet City Challenge!
+Uppsala wase rewarded thanks to the cross-sector sustainability interventions and a strong focus on sustainable mobility solutions.
 They developed their research environment of the highest international class, building on global collaboration and connections.
 Uppsala University will provide you with the powerful tools you need to conduct cutting-edge research.

 Ghent University is a public research university located in Ghent, Belgium and was established in 1817 by King William I of the Netherlands.
 Ghent University is within the world top 100 universities and is one of the major universities in Belgium.
 They are a socially committed and pluralistic university that is open to all students, regardless of their ideological, political, cultural or social background.

 Ghent city’s medieval architecture remains intact and is remarkably well preserved and restored.
 The city has numerous parks, most notably, Ghent boasts a nature reserve (Bourgoyen-Ossemeersen, 230 hectare) and a recreation park (Blaarmeersen, 87 hectares).
-The city is host to some big cultural events such as the Gentse Feesten, in Flanders Expo, the “10 Days Off” musical festival, the International Film Festival of Ghent.
-Also, every five years, an extensive botanical exhibition (Gentse Floraliën) takes place in Flanders Expo in Ghent.
+The vibrant city is host to some big cultural events such as the Gentse Feesten during summer, the Light Festival during winter, the International Film Festival of Ghent.
+Also, every five years, an extensive botanical exhibition (Gentse Floraliën) takes place in Ghent.

 TU Bergakademie Freiberg